 Taj Mahal and Fatehpur Sikri

 Want to see the Taj Mahal but don't have much time to spare?
 It can be visited on a day trip from Delhi.
-It's also possible to add in the abandoned city of Fatehpur Sikhri for an extra dose of heritage.
-Taking the train is an inexpensive way of getting from Delhi to Agra, and the journey can be completed in less than 2 hours if you catch an express train in the morning.
+It's also possible to add in Agra Fort (it's more impressive than the Red Fort in Delhi) and the abandoned city of Fatehpur Sikhri for an extra dose of heritage.
+Taking the train is an inexpensive way of getting from Delhi to Agra, and the journey can be completed in less than two hours if you catch an express train in the morning.
 Here are the best train options, including for the return journey in the evening.
 However, if you plan on seeing multiple attractions there, it's more convenient to hire a car and driver.
 Check out these top places to visit in and around Agra for options.
 Private day tours by car from Delhi are also popular.
 There's more information in this essential Taj Mahal travel guide.

 02 of 10